Persevering-Traveller/testgame/README.md

 # Details
-A simple platformer game using Open Game Art and Pygame-CE.
+A simple platformer game using GrafxKid's [Open Game Art](https://opengameart.org/content/arcade-platformer-assets) and [Pygame-CE](https://github.com/pygame-community/pygame-ce).
 This project is a way to familiarize myself with the Python language, and creating a platformer game using only a library.

 ## Current Features
 * A moving and jumping player using states for input and animation